axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 ### value

 The string-valued `value` sets the content of the free-form date-input field.
+When reading from `value`, it contains the date-input field's current content.

-It is especially relevant for controlled-component behaviour under React.
+This property is especially relevant for controlled-component behaviour under React.

 ### name

 The string-valued `name` sets the name attribute of the free-form date-input field.

-It is especially relevant for using &lt;axa-datepicker&gt; inside a &lt;form&gt;.
+This property is especially relevant for using &lt;axa-datepicker&gt; inside a &lt;form&gt;.

 ### outputdate